Find out in more detail about different types of extreme weather.

-In the UK most people don't get affected by flooding from snow melting that often; in mountainous areas it can be very common, particularly in spring when it can starts to get warmer quite quickly and the snow rapidly turns to water, which will start running downhill, so this can be a big problem for towns and villages in mountain ranges.
-Snow melting can cause flooding elsehwere in the UK too, when we have big snow events, like in 2010/11 and 2018, but also more often in the north of the UK.
-Just like with the snow on mountains, when the snow melts into water it starts to run downhill, which often causes roads and rivers to flood as they are quickly having a lot of water added to them.
+In the UK most people don't get affected by flooding from snow melting very often, but in mountainous areas around the world it can be very common, particularly in spring when it can starts to get warmer quite quickly and the snow rapidly turns to water, which will start running downhill, so this can be a big problem for towns and villages in mountain ranges.
+However, snow melting can cause flooding in the UK, particualrly when we have big snow events, like in 2010/11 and 2018.

-If heavy rain happens when the tides are high or the rivers are already full of water, flooding becomes more likely even without rain or snow melt happening at the time.
-Tides, called spring tides, are very high tides and come much further inland than usual high tides and cause flooding.
+If heavy rain happens when the tides are high or the rivers are already full of water, flooding becomes more likely .
+Spring tides are very high tides and come much further inland than usual high tides and cause flooding.
 Sometimes, though, even when there is a lot of rain over a long period of time, we don't see any flooding along rivers, this is usually when the rivers were running low because there hadn't been any rain for a long time.

 Storm surges are like big walls of water being pushed in from the sea in a 'surge' and caused by strong winds and low air pressure from a 'storm'.
 When air pressure decreases by one hectopascal, sea level rises by one centimetre.
 A deep depression, with a central pressure of about 960 hPa, causes the sea level to rise half a metre above the level it would have been had pressure been about average (1013 hPa).
 The opposite happens when pressure is above average, the sea level will fall.